ChrisAntaki/babelginning/README.md

-# Babelginning
+# Starter - Frontend - React

-The beginning of a (frontend) project using Babel
+The beginning of a frontend project, using React and Babel.